elastisys/ck8s-cluster/README.md

 There is a limit to the number of production certificates we can get per week.
 So staging is recommended during development, but it will yield untrusted certificates.
 Note that docker will not trust Harbor with staging certs, so you can't push images to Harbor and pods can't pull images from Harbor.

-The option `--interactive` mode when deploying c and ss can be used for deciding whether or not you want to apply upgrades to helm charts.
+The option `--interactive` mode can be used when running `deploy-wc/sc.sh` to decide whether or not you want to apply upgrades to helm charts.
 The default is not to use that option.

 There are two optional identity providers for dex: Google and A1 AAA.